Learn More About Peaches - Easy Recipes

 Peach ice cream is delicious.
 Try making a fresh peach milkshake using low fat ice cream.
 There are so many recipes for pies or cobblers, and peaches can also be found in salsas and in various barbecue recipes.

 I hope you enjoy the low fat cobbler.
-It was delicious and even on Weight Watches it is only 4 points, which is low for a dessert.
+It is delicious and even on Weight Watches it is only 4 points, which is low for a dessert.
 We found the truvia to work well, but if you prefer sugar it is still a low calorie dessert.
 It would probably be very good warm with a scoop of ice cream!